Criminal Justice And Social Work

 Criminal justice social workers—also prison social workers, or correctional social workers as they are sometimes called—are social workers whose clients are, have been, or may soon be incarcerated.

-Social workers in criminal justice settings have three fundamental ethical and professional obligations: to ameliorate the mental health needs of their clients, to return individuals to the community who will be productive, and serve the interests of public safety.
+Social workers in criminal justice settings have three fundamental ethical and professional obligations: to ameliorate clients’ mental health needs, to return individuals to the community who are likely to be productive, and to serve the interests of public safety.

 Prisons are a challenging place to work and social workers have had to fight in order to win a measure of influence in this complicated environment.
 Until the 1970s, incarceration rates in American prisons were relatively stable.
-Over the last few decades, incarceration rates have climbed and the United States subsequently has the highest incarceration rate in the world.
-According to a 2018 U.S. Department of Justice report, an estimated 68% of released prisoners were arrested within three years, 79% were rearrested within 6 years, and 83% were rearrested within 9 years.
+Over the last few decades, incarceration has climbed sharply, and the United States has the highest incarceration rate of any independent democracy, with roughly 2 million people confined on any given day based on the latest national “whole pie” estimates released in 2025 by the Prison Policy Initiative.
+In terms of reentry outcomes, national federal data also show high rates of post-release justice-system contact: a U.S. Sentencing Commission analysis published in February 2024 found that 44.4% of a national cohort (individuals released from incarceration or starting probation in 2015, with at least one criminal history point) were rearrested within three years.

 With this high prison churn, social workers play a key role in reducing recidivism and supporting prisoners as they work to transition back into civil society.